unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/README.md

 ![adora_facebook_output](https://github.com/unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/assets/127323277/190d3335-b24b-45d3-ae4b-1e1ba7a062a5)

 Ask ANYTHING to ADORA.
-We got it ...
+We got it ...Here i made an advance search.
+That we will get a point to point result from web.
+Made a summary of the search result.

 ![ask_anything](https://github.com/unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/assets/127323277/3e4b7c5b-5445-47f5-9e5b-848cdb636605)